anupat2046/API-to-PostgreSQL/README.md

 ## Project Overview
 This project implements a simple data pipeline that extracts cryptocurrency market data from a public API and loads it into a PostgreSQL database.
 The pipeline handles real-time cryptocurrency data including prices and market capitalization, using Python for ETL (Extract, Transform, Load) processes.

+## Prerequisites
+- PostgreSQL installed and running
+- pgAdmin 4 for database management
+- Python 3.8 or higher

 ## Project Objective
 - Practice API connection and data extraction using Python `requests`
 - Store structured data into PostgreSQL using `psycopg2`